VivianBombycilla/RedRandom/README.md

 6. Open Tools -> Lua Console.
 7. In the Lua Console window, go to Script -> Open Script
 8. The program will now play Pokemon Red Randomly!
+### Additional
+- Config -> Speed/Skip -> Skip 0 (never).
+I'm not exactly sure if this matters, but it might.
+It probably doesn't.
+- Config -> Hotkeys, Pause.
+Setting the Pause Hotkey to something like Escape is super helpful.
+I use it a lot.
+- Config -> Hotkeys, Frame Advance.